 - Preheat the oven to 350 degrees Fahrenheit.

-- Add 1 cup unsweetened applesauce, 1/2 cup maple syrup, 1/3 cup extra virgin olive oil, 1/3 cup unsweetened cocoa powder, 1 teaspoon pure vanilla extract, 1 teaspoon vinegar or lemon juice, and 1/4 teaspoon salt to a large mixing bowl.
-Use a whisk to mix well.
+- Add 1/2 cup maple syrup, 1/2 cup creamy almond butter, 1/3 cup cocoa powder, 1 cup unsweetened milk of choice, 1 teaspoon vanilla extract, and 1/4 teaspoon salt to a second mixing bowl, then use a whisk to mix well.

-- Bake at 350 degrees Fahrenheit for 40 minutes or until a toothpick inserted into the middle of the cake comes out looking clean.
+- Bake for 28 minutes or until a toothpick inserted into the centre of the cake comes out looking clean.

 Notes